What is "Boma Beans"?

 The Boma Beans Mission

-Third year med student Rebekka Lee is taking lead to raise funds before the next trip in January of 2018.
+Third year med student Rebekka Lee is taking lead to raise funds before the next trip in January of 2019.
+Our goal this year is to raise $500.

 The money will be used to buy beans, rice, and maize to supplement their sparse diet in the villages Hands for Health visits in Kenya and the children's orphanage in nearby Loitoktok.